 Children learn from the world around them so it's important that you set a good example when using the roads.
 Teaching your child how to stay safe on the roads from a young age can help prevent accidents later on in life.
 You can read about how to teach road safety to children and visit the RoSPA website for information specifically for children and parents.

-Bullying can occur either face to face such as name-calling or physical violence, or online (known as cyberbullying), this may be via text message or social media, etc. You can find out more about bullying, including steps to take if your child is being bullied on our website.
+Bullying can occur either face to face such as name-calling or physical violence, or online (known as cyberbullying), this may be via text message or social media, etc.

 Youth offending teams work with young people that get into trouble with the police and try to help them stay away from crime.

 The youth offending team gets involved if a young person:

 - gets into trouble with the police or is arrested

 - is charged with a crime and has to go to court

 - is convicted of a crime and given a sentence

 Usually, the police are the first people to contact the youth offending team.
 However, family members and friends can also make contact if worried about a young person’s behaviour.

 Domestic abuse, or domestic violence, includes a range of abusive behaviour (either physical, sexual, financial, psychological or emotional) between people 16 years or older, who are or were intimate partners or family members, regardless of gender.